LunaCapra/CrewBoom/README.md

   <img src="https://github.com/SGiygas/CrewBoom/assets/50772474/e079fa47-307a-4b40-a449-f6152a5c11d8" />
 </p>

-This is a repository for a BepInEx plugin to load custom character replacements for the game *Bomb Rush Cyberfunk*
+This is a repository for a BepInEx plugin to load custom characters for the game *Bomb Rush Cyberfunk*

 Example:
 ![image](https://github.com/SGiygas/BrcCustomCharacters/assets/50772474/43ff8ca8-0805-4409-9547-234e26fcedda)